 - Each deck should be oriented in a north/south direction, with the short sides of the cards facing each player. - Each player may only have one discard pile, though certain cards in the discard pile may be rotated slightly so as to make them more visible. - Prize cards must be spaced out so that they are separate from each other, ensuring that both players and the tournament staff can see at a glance how many Prize cards each player has remaining.
-Prize cards must be on the opposite side of the play space from that player's deck and discard pile. - A player's Lost Zone should be located directly above his or her Prize cards and should be neatly stacked to ensure that it does not interfere with any other cards in play. - Keep all Energy cards aligned in the same direction under the Pokémon in play, and make sure each card is visible at all times. - While a Pokémon LV.X is Active, the LV.X card must be placed next to the Pokémon below it.
-While a Pokémon LV.X is on the Bench, the LV.X card must be placed on top of the Pokémon below it. - Make sure Benched Pokémon are separated far enough apart from each other and from Active Pokémon that it's clear which Pokémon have cards attached to them. - Put Supporter cards next to the Active Pokémon when played and discard them after the Attack step of that turn. - Attach Pokémon Tool cards to Pokémon that they are being played on and discard them as directed by the card text. - Put Stadium cards between each players' Active Pokémon so that the card is visible to all players. - Arrange damage counters primarily over the picture of a card so as not to obstruct the view of the card text.
+Prize cards must be on the opposite side of the play space from that player's deck and discard pile. - A player's Lost Zone should be located directly above his or her Prize cards and should be neatly stacked to ensure that it does not interfere with any other cards in play. - Any Reference cards must be stacked above a player's Lost Zone. - Keep all Energy cards aligned in the same direction under the Pokémon in play, and make sure each card is visible at all times. - While a Pokémon LV.X is Active, the LV.X card must be placed next to the Pokémon below it.
+While a Pokémon LV.X is on the Bench, the LV.X card must be placed on top of the Pokémon below it. - While a Pokémon LEGEND is Active, the card with the Pokémon's HP is placed above (but not on top of) the card listing the Pokémon's attacks.
+Both cards should be oriented in an east/west direction with the long sides of the cards facing each player.
+While a Pokémon LEGEND is on the Bench, the card with the Pokémon's HP is placed under the card showing it's attacks so that the HP can still be seen and should be oriented in a north/south direction, with the short sides of the cards facing each player. - Make sure Benched Pokémon are separated far enough apart from each other and from Active Pokémon that it's clear which Pokémon have cards attached to them. - Put Supporter cards next to the Active Pokémon when played and discard them after the Attack step of that turn.

+- Attach Pokémon Tool cards to Pokémon that they are being played on and discard them as directed by the card text. - Put Stadium cards between each players' Active Pokémon so that the card is visible to all players. - Arrange damage counters primarily over the picture of a card so as not to obstruct the view of the card text.